A marketplace facilitator is a business that does the following three activities: (RCW 82.08.010(15)):

-1. Facilitates the sale of a marketplace seller’s product through a marketplace for payment.
+1. Contracts with sellers to facilitate the sale of a marketplace seller’s product through a marketplace for consideration.

-3. Does any of the following activities with respect to the seller's products:
+3. Does any of the following activities, directly or indirectly, with respect to the seller's products:

 If you have questions about whether you qualify as a marketplace facilitator, you may request a binding tax ruling.

 A business is not a marketplace facilitator if they: